martin-d-wojcik/rest-api-bands-flask/README.md

 ```
 **Response**

-- `201 Created` on success.
+- `201 CREATED` on success.
 Response body: Band with id: 3 successfully added to the SQLite database

-- `400 Bad request` on fail
+- `400 BAD REQUEST` on fail